BaddMann/docs/previous-versions/zentral-configuration-doku.md

 # Zentral Configuration

-*Note*:
-This documentation is currently unter construction and will be improved.
-We will move the dokumentation will soon move to: http://zentral.readthedocs.org/en/latest/

-Here you will find a demo configuration for Zentral [here](https://github.com/zentralopensource/zentral-conf), use the files in the code repository as a reference with this dokumentation.

 ## Introduction

 The Zentral Configuration must be changed and customized to make [Zentral](https://github.com/zentralopensource/zentral) work for you in your own environment.

-When running Zentral in a Docker container it is mandatory to provide your custom configuration mounted as a folder into your *zentral* Docker container:
+When running Zentral in a Docker setup (via docker-compose) it is mandatory to provide a custom configuration that docker containers will connect with, usually it's just a folder into your *zentral* Docker host:

 ```bash
 /home/zentral/conf
 ```

-To get started with Zentral we recommend to follow our [Zentral Docker Tutorial](https://github.com/zentralopensource/zentral/wiki/zentral-docker-tutorial.md).
+To get started with Zentral we recommend to follow our new enhanced [Zentral Tutorial](https://github.com/zentralopensource/zentral/wiki/).

 ## Overview

-The main files for [Zentral](https://github.com/zentralopensource/zentral) Configuration are:
+The main files for your custom [Zentral](https://github.com/zentralopensource/zentral) configuration are:
 >
 - **base.json** - configure important App settings, provide API credentials (SAL API key, JAMF JSS API user/password, Slack API key)
 - **contacts.json** - provide the contacts for email notifications
 - **Probes** - Directory with some Probes to start with, it's possible to use both JSON and YAML format.
 - **tls** - A certificate, ca-cert and private key is a requirement to have in place for osquery TLS connections.
 You may use the self signed cert provided here to start with, it is strongly recommend to replace these certs with your own organisation certificates.

 *Important Note:*
-We use a 3rd party signed SSL/TLS in production - benefit with this setup is clients don't need to have a the zentral.crt installed and provided to osqueryd.
+It is a rrecommendation and requirement (enforced by osquery) to use a valid 3rd party signed SSL/TLS certificate in production - all necessary files for the client are installed on when enrollment packages from Zentral used.

 ---